MAMOUN-kamal-alshisani/Blogify/README.md

-**- Allow users to register an account with email and password Enable users to log in and log out securely**
-**- Implement password hashing and salting for enhanced security** **- in server use JWT to create and store a token in cookies to authenticate and authorize a user or an admin making some end point actions**
+**- Allow users to register an account with email and password Enable users to log in and log out securely** **-Implement password hashing and salting for enhanced security** **-in server use JWT to create and store a token in cookies to authenticate and authorize a user or an admin making some end point actions**
-**- in client use cookies to store user information for authenicating authorizing user entring certain protected routes**
+**-in client use cookies to store user information for authenicating authorizing user entring certain protected routes**